Brand Positioning Statement Prompts (15 Templates)

 A positioning statement is the brand’s one-paragraph job description.
 Get it wrong and every email, ad, and product launch wobbles.
-These 15 prompts walk a brand from raw audience research to a one-sentence positioning that survives a strategy review, including the “for X who Y” classic and the modern reason-to-believe stack.
+These 15 prompts move a brand from raw audience research to a single sentence that survives a strategy review — built on the Geoffrey Moore “for X who Y… unlike Z” frame and a modern reason-to-believe (RTB) stack.

 Who this is for